About The Pittsburgh Christadelphian Ecclesia

 SALVATION BY FAITH

 To receive salvation, we must have faith in God and in Christ; by that faith we acknowledge God's righteousness, and our sinfulness.
 That acknowledgment makes it possible for God to give eternal life to a faithful person, and the faithful will enter into God's Kingdom on the earth when Christ returns.
-The unfaithful will be punished by being cast out, and finally by the second death.
+The unfaithful will be punished by being cast out, and finally by the eternal death.